FolkerKinzel/VCards/src/Examples/ApplicationRegistration.md

 VCard.RegisterApp(new Uri("urn:uuid:53e374d9-337e-4727-8803-a1e9c14e0556"));
 ```
 ## If I don't like PIDs and CLIENTPIDMAPs, can I write vCard 4.0 without them?
-Of course, but application registration is still needed.
+Yes, of course, but application registration is still needed.

 Example:
 ```csharp